13 benefits and challenges of cultural diversity in the workplace

 Even brand taglines can get badly lost in translation.
 A frequently cited example is from KFC in China, whose chicken was marketed as so tasty, you’ll “eat your fingers off!”
 (A poor translation of their brand tagline, “Finger lickin’ good.”)

-Market-specific knowledge and insight is invaluable when it comes to for imagery and design.
-What might work well on a billboard for a British company, might fail or, at worst, offend elsewhere.
+Market-specific knowledge and insight is invaluable when it comes to for imagery and design, too.
+What might work well on a billboard for a British company could fail or offend elsewhere.
 A memorable McDonalds print ad in Finland may have been considered clever locally, but it was seen as confusing and even grotesque by foreign audiences.